otrack/cloud-computing-infrastructures/warmup/README.md

    (Otherwise, the shared files in your home directory are not synced.)

 * the `minikube --help` command lists sub-commands that may help to manage your local cluster.

+**[Q]** We use docker during the practicals and consequently an access to a docker daemon is required.
+Minikube runs such a daemon.
+To set-up the access to this daemon, we type `eval $(minikube docker-env)` in the terminal.

 ## 3.2.
 B313-13 *(intermediate)*